Advances in Bayesian random partition models: A comprehensive review: Random partition models

-where $\mathbf{n}^{h+}$ corresponds to $\mathbf{n}$ with the $h$-th element increased by one unit.
-Moreover, $K(\mathbf{n})$ represents the number of non-zero components of $\mathbf{n}$.
+Here, $\mathbf{n}^{h+}$ corresponds to $\mathbf{n}$ with the $h$-th element increased by one unit, and $K(\mathbf{n})$ represents the number of non-zero components of $\mathbf{n}$.
+Moreover, a notable property of the EPPF is sample size consistency \citep{de2013gibbs}: $p(\rho_n)$ can be derived from $p(\rho_{n+1})$ by marginalizing the last element.

 It is important to note the distinction between the number of components and the number of clusters.
-For a given $K$, $K(\mathbf{n}) = K_+$ is defined as the number of components that generated the data, i.e., $K_+ = \sum_{h=1}^K \mathbb{I}{n_h > 0}$, where $n_h = \#{i: C_i = h}$ counts the observations allocated to component $h$.
+For a given $K$, $K(\mathbf{n}) = K_+$ is defined as the number of components that generated the data, i.e., $K_+ = \sum_{h=1}^K \mathbb{I}\{n_h > 0\}$, where $n_h = \#\{i: C_i = h\}$ counts the observations allocated to component $h$.
 For further discussion, see \cite{argiento2019infinity}.
-A notable property of the EPPF is the sample size consistency or addition rule \citep{de2013gibbs}: $p(\rho_n)$ can be derived from $p(\rho_{n+1})$ by marginalizing the last element.